Datamation

 Datamation is a computer magazine that was published in print form in the United States between 1957 and 1998, and has since continued publication on the web.
 Datamation was previously owned by QuinStreet and acquired by TechnologyAdvice in 2020.
 Datamation is published as an online magazine at Datamation.com.

 History and profile

+Its predecessor started as a trade/engineering magazine called Research & Engineering (1955–1957).
+In 1957 it was rebranded to The Magazine of Datamation (from the issue no. 7), and in 1959 the name was finally changed to Datamation (from the issue no. 3).